 The course is divided into three parts.

 The first introduces the elements of the history of the Islamic religion and its subsequent development; the second illustrates the elements of the Arabic language and its impact on culture and socio-political institutions of Islam; the third examines some "applied institutions" of contemporary Islam, for example, tribal and kinship networks, negotiating and economic practices, fundamentalism, the state and religious law.

 Introduction of the course and the program: terminology and useful concepts: religion, culture, institutions.

 History of Islamic Religion and its global development.

 The other secularization, the colonial worlds, the post-colonial legacy, the contemporary Islamic reformism.

 Islam anthropology, ibadat and Muamalat, the right, the Arab state, tribalism.

 Political Islam, Muslim women and feminism, religious minorities in Islamic countries, the Islamic economy, fundamentalism, al-Qaeda and ISIS.

 The frontal teaching is the main method of teaching, plus some seminars dedicated to specific issues.
 The course is divided into three thematic blocks.
 Each block includes theoretical lessons and practical activities in the final balance of the block.
-The latter activity is not mandatory, but can be evaluated by the teacher in a positive way for the final examination.
+The latter activity is not mandatory.
 Activities will be: analysis of texts (random groups), presentation of papers (volunteer groups) and lecture simulation (individual work).

 A) Students are invited to take part of the class.
 This activity is not mandatory but it can be positively used to evaluate the interest to investigate of the student and her/his capability to express concepts and contents.